bullmoose20/MK-Docs/docs/komet/faqs.md

 ### Errors & Issues

-??? question "Why doesn't Komet let me enter my authentication information for Trakt/MAL?"
+??? question "Why doesn't Kometa let me enter my authentication information for Trakt/MAL?"

-    Komet needs to run in an interactive mode which allows the user to enter information (such as the Trakt/MAL PIN) as part of the authentication process.
+    Kometa needs to run in an interactive mode which allows the user to enter information (such as the Trakt/MAL PIN) as part of the authentication process.
 This can prove troublesome in some environments, particularly NAS.

-    Chazlarson has developed an online tool which will allow you to perform the authentication of both Trakt and MAL outside of Komet, and will then provide you the completed code block to paste into your config.yml.
+    Chazlarson has developed an online tool which will allow you to perform the authentication of both Trakt and MAL outside of Kometa, and will then provide you the completed code block to paste into your config.yml.

     The scripts can be found here.
 Click the green play button, wait a little bit, then follow the prompts.